Deflategate: Physics argument

 The Wells Report's physics argument, based on a number of experiments as well as on theoretical modeling,alleged that several theoretical sources of variability (differences in game use, alleged "vigorous rubbing" by the Patriots before play, leakage during the game and variations in football volume) could be set aside as they had no discernible effect.
 Based on documented habit, as well as the recollections of referee Walt Anderson, the Patriots balls were (as usual) set around 12.5 psi, and the Colts balls around 13.0 psi, before their games.
 The ideal gas law shows that footballs inflated in a warm environment will drop in pressure in a cold environment; however, a football is not a thermos, and the footballs would have rapidly started to reinflate when taken to the officials' locker room for halftime testing.
 (Wells estimates that the Patriots balls had two to four minutes to repressurize before measurements began; the measurements themselves spanned an estimated four to five minutes.)

 Besides temperature-based deflation and the timing of the measurements, the wetness or dryness of a ball's surface also has a small but detectable effect on the measured pressure, and minor measurement error may be caused by the gauges.
 During halftime, the referees used two gauges on each ball: one bearing a Wilson logo and one without.
-The non-logo gauge was the one that Wells believed to have been used by Anderson to confirm the pregame pressure of the balls.
+The non-logo gauge was the one that Wells believed to have been used by Anderson to confirm the pregame pressure of the balls, despite Anderson's recollection of using the logo gauge.
 The logo-bearing gauge appeared to consistently run at least 0.35 psi above the (accurately calibrated) non-logo gauge, but both were determined to be extremely consistent and precise.
 The logo gauge was shown to be inaccurate (running high) but consistently precise, and therefore the report claimed it as additional confirmation that the non-logo measurement was correct (with the exception of Colts ball #3, below).
 Wells believed that Blakeman and NFL official Dyrol Prioleau used the non-logo and logo gauges respectively in the Patriots' halftime tests, and that the two men switched gauges for the Colts' halftime tests.

 Even with the combined effect of wet vs. dry balls, temperature-driven pressure loss from the 50 F halftime game weather followed by partial temperature-driven pressure increase inside the warm locker room and errors in measurement, Wells concluded that, without absolute certainty, there was no studied "set of credible environmental or physical factors that completely accounts" for the total measured pressure loss.

 The Exponent science report alleged that no credible environmental or physical factors within the game characteristics fully explained the additional loss of pressure in the Patriots' footballs relative to the Colts' footballs.

 Below are the halftime football measurements by team and referee:

 Exponent believes the measurements for Colts ball #3 involve some sort of transcription error by the original NFL transcriber, as it is the only row that reverses the usual logo vs. non-logo gauge differential.